Sara Dolnicar: Career

 Dolnicar worked at the Vienna University of Economics and Business (WU Wien) Institute for Tourism and Leisure Studies on short-term contracts during her Ph.D. and psychology degree.
-From 1998–2002 she was a researcher in a Centre of Excellence funded by the FWF (the Austrian research funding body) on a half-time fixed-term contract, as well as working in administrative roles, including serving as the Secretary General of the Austrian Society for Applied Research in Tourism.
+From 1998 to 2002 she was a researcher in a Centre of Excellence funded by the FWF (the Austrian research funding body) on a half-time fixed-term contract, as well as working in administrative roles, including serving as the Secretary General of the Austrian Society for Applied Research in Tourism.

 Dolnicar took up a full-time teaching/research academic position in 2002 as a Senior Lecturer in the School of Management and Marketing at the University of Wollongong, Australia, and became a full professor relatively young in 2006.
 She served two terms as the Associate Dean (Research) in Commerce and was the Founding Director of the Institute for Innovation in Business and Social Research.
 She has received over AUD$4 million in funding, and was awarded an Australian Research Council Queen Elizabeth II Fellowship of AUD$1.46 million in 2010 to research market segmentation, the highest of any ARC Discovery Scheme grant that year.
 In 2011, UOW's tourism research, including Dolnicar's, received a 5 rating from the ARC, the only for tourism research in Australia.
 She was on the board of Tourism Wollongong.
-In 2013 she became a Research Professor at The University of Queensland in the then School of Tourism.
+In 2013 she became a research professor at The University of Queensland in the then School of Tourism.
 She was awarded an Australian Research Council Laureate Fellowship in 2019.

 Dolnicar's research has contributed to the improvement of market segmentation methodology, measures in the social sciences, and the development and testing of measures to improve the environmental sustainability of tourism.
 In August 2017, she did a TEDxUQ talk on her sustainable tourism research.
 Dolnicar also researches public perceptions and acceptance of water conservation and water from alternative sources such as recycled water, including media inaccuracy and bias.
 She has also studied attracting high-quality foster carers, and researched how to restore tourism to areas hit by disasters, by identifying "resilient travellers".
 She has studied attendance of lectures by undergraduate students.

 Since 2018 she is Co-Editor-in-Chief of the journal Annals of Tourism Research.
-Her h-index is 81.
+Her h-index is 89.

 In 2020 Dolnicar commenced her Australian Research Council Laureate Fellowship five-year program of research into Low Harm Hedonism.